 If you are hospitalized with private healthcare, in some hospitals, you can stay in nicer accommodations.
 If these accommodations are not available at the hospital you're in, you can be eligible to receive a certain amount of money per day for up to a certain number of days.
 This will be the difference in what the insurance company would have paid for private accommodations versus the cost of public accommodations.

 Although Canada offers single-payer health insurance, if you travel between provinces, you may not be covered where you are visiting.
 More to that, travelling outside Canada comes at your own risk.
 Each province runs its own healthcare, as is typically responsible for caring only for its residents.
-This means that even if you're from Alberta, if you break your arm while visiting a friend in Ontario, you may not get coverage.
+This means that even if you're from Alberta, if you become injured and require hospital care while visiting a friend in Ontario, you may not get coverage.
 This could leave you with a whole lot of responsibility out of pocket.

 Additionally, if you travel abroad frequently, it is also something to consider.
 If you become ill or injured abroad, you may have to use a local hospital.
 While many countries do have single-payer health insurance, as a foreigner, you're not guaranteed access to it.
 As a result, you'll have to pay out of pocket for any healthcare you receive.